sap-tutorials/sap-build-apps/tutorials/codejam-0-prerequisites/codejam-0-prerequisites.md

 ### Install SAP Build Process Automation
-The instructions for installing SAP Build Process Automation is shown below.
-There is also a video from **Daniel Wroblewski** showing the same process.
+Here is video from **Daniel Wroblewski** showing how to install SAP Build Process Automation.

 >STOP the video at **1:10 mins**.
 You do **NOT** have to install the Desktop Automation agent.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/2gB7ipo8TNY" frameborder="0" allowfullscreen></iframe>

+If you prefer, here are the step-by-step instructions.

 1. In the **Instances and Subscriptions**, click **Create**.